Best Anti-Ransomware Programs in 2026: Expert Tested

 Top Brands That Didn’t Make the Cut

 • MacKeeper.
-MacKeeper is a great antivirus for Mac, with a malware scanner that’s on par with Intego.
+MacKeeper is a great antivirus for Mac, with a malware scanner that’s on par with Intego ONE.
 Unfortunately, though, it doesn’t come with anti-phishing protection, which is vital for protecting against ransomware attacks since a lot of malicious actors use phishing scams to smuggle ransomware onto your device.
 It’s also a little light on special features, and it doesn’t include a firewall or parental controls.

 • Malwarebytes.
 Malwarebytes offers a good antivirus package and has a decent free version, but it just isn’t as powerful as some of the top contenders — it only caught about 90% of the malware samples (including ransomware) on my device.
 It’s also lacking extra features such as a firewall, optimization tools, parental controls, and more.